Randolph Churchill: Early war, marriage and Parliament

-In August 1938, Randolph Churchill joined his father's old regiment, the 4th Queen's Own Hussars, receiving a commission as a second lieutenant in the supplementary reserve, and was called up for active service on 24 August 1939.Churchill 1997, p.
-168 He was one of the oldest of the junior officers, and not popular with his peers.
+In August 1938, Randolph Churchill joined his father's old regiment, the 4th Queen's Own Hussars, receiving a commission as a second lieutenant in the supplementary reserve, and was called up for active service on 24 August 1939.
+He was one of the oldest of the junior officers, and not popular with his peers.
 In order to win a bet, he walked the 106-mile round trip from their base in Hull to York and back in under 24 hours.
 He was followed by a car, both to witness the event and in case his blisters became too painful to walk further, and made it with around twenty minutes to spare.
 To his great annoyance, his brother officers did not pay up.

 On the outbreak of war, Randolph's father was appointed First Lord of the Admiralty.
 He sent Captain Lord Louis Mountbatten, along with Lieutenant Randolph Churchill, aboard HMS Kelly (which was based at Plymouth at the time) to Cherbourg to bring the Duke and Duchess of Windsor back to England from their exile.
 Randolph was on board the destroyer untidily attired in his 4th Hussars uniform; he had attached the spurs to his boots upside down.
 The Duke was mildly shocked and insisted on bending down to fit Randolph's spurs correctly.

 Randolph was in love with Laura Charteris (she did not reciprocate) but his mistress at the time was the American actress Claire Luce, who often visited him in camp.
 He appears to have decided that as Winston's only son, it was his duty to marry and sire an heir in case he was killed, a common motivation among young men at the time.
 He quickly became engaged to Pamela Digby in late September 1939.
 It was rumoured that Randolph had proposed to eight women in the previous few weeks, and Pamela's friends and parents were not pleased about the match.
 She was charmed by Randolph's parents, both of whom warmed to her and felt she would be a good influence on him.
 They were married in October 1939.
 On their wedding night, Randolph read her chunks of Edward Gibbon's The Decline and Fall of the Roman Empire.
-Despite this, she managed to become pregnant by the spring of 1940.
+Despite this, she became pregnant by the spring of 1940.

-In May 1940, Randolph's father, to whom he remained close both politically and socially, became Prime Minister, just as the Battle of France was beginning.
+In May 1940, Randolph's father, to whom he remained close both politically and socially, became prime minister, just as the Battle of France was beginning.
 In the summer of 1940, Winston Churchill's secretary, Jock Colville, wrote (Fringes of Power p.
 207) "I thought Randolph one of the most objectionable people I had ever met: noisy, self-assertive, whining and frankly unpleasant.
 He did not strike me as intelligent.
-At dinner he was anything but kind to Winston, who adores him".
+At dinner he was anything but kind to Winston, who adores him."
 The polemic against appeasement Guilty Men (July 1940), in fact written anonymously by Michael Foot, Frank Owen, and Peter Howard, was wrongly attributed to Randolph Churchill.